lightbend/cloudflow/examples/call-record-aggregator/README.md

 gcloud auth configure-docker
 ```

-2) Add the Google docker registry to your sbt project (should be adjusted to your setup).
-Eg.
+* Add the Google docker registry to your sbt project (should be adjusted to your setup).
+The following lines should be there in the file `target-env.sbt` at the root of your application. e.g.

 ```
 ThisBuild / cloudflowDockerRegistry := Some("eu.gcr.io")
 ThisBuild / cloudflowDockerRepository := Some("my-awesome-project")
 ```

+`my-awesome-project` refers to the project ID of your Google Cloud Platform project.

-3) Build the application:
+* Build the application:

 ```
-sbt buildAndPublish
+$ sbt buildAndPublish
 ```
 At the very end you should see the application image built and instructions for how to deploy it: